Why study economics? John Maynard Keynes once explained:

 The Where and When

 In this assignment, you’ll use a D2L forum called “Connecting with Macro Journal” forum.
 You’ll be asked to create a new thread (make a post) in this forum in Unit 1.
 As soon as you create and post to your own thread, you’ll be able to see others’ threads and reply to them if you’re interested.
 However, the main purpose of your thread is for your own replies later in the course.
 Later in the course, you’ll be asked to post replies to your own thread.
-As a result, by the end of the course, you’ll have a kind of lightweight “journal” of your learning.
+As a result, by the end of the course, you’ll have a kind of lightweight “journal” of your learning, thoughts on economics, reactions, etc.

 How many replies and how often?
 That’s partly up to you.
-The minimum that I expect/ask for is:
+The minimum that I expect/ask for is 7:

 - Opening post in Unit 1 during the first week

-You are welcome and encouraged to post more often than these 4 replies to the original post.
+You are welcome and encouraged to post more often than these 7 replies to the original post.
 This is just the expected minimum.
-And don’t feel like it has to be done during unit 5, 10, and 13.
-If you think of something, feel free to do it sooner when it hits you.

 What to Say